sringagithub/Grocery-Dataset-Analysis/README.md

-A simple analysis of Grocery dataset.
+A simple analysis of a grocery dataset.